Eloston/disable-html5-autoplay/README.md

 * Prevents unauthorized invocations of the `play()` function via detecting user input events (for media without special code)
   * Fires `play`, `playing`, and `pause` events manually during an unauthorized invocation

+To see a list of features to be implemented, check out the [TODO file](https://github.com/Eloston/disable-html5-autoplay/blob/master/TODO) in the repository.

 ## Using this extension

 After installation, the extension will function on all new tabs.